brainworkup/nih-grant-typst/templates/shared/specific_aims.typ

   We will use multimodal neuroimaging (fMRI-EEG) to map developmental changes in neural activation and connectivity during cognitive control tasks across ages 7-18 years in all three groups.

-  #heading(level: 2, [Aim 2: Identify disorder-specific neural signatures of cognitive control deficits])
+  == Aim 2: Identify disorder-specific neural signatures of cognitive control deficits

   *Hypothesis:* ADHD and ASD are associated with distinct patterns of neural dysfunction during cognitive control tasks, despite behavioral similarities.